-In 1812, 240 acres of land surrounding Lot Street (now known as Queen) between Jameson and Dufferin Avenues were granted to James Brock for his military service.
+In 1812, 240 acres of land surrounding Lot Street (now known as Queen Street) between Jameson and Dufferin Avenues were granted to James Brock for his military service.
 Upon Brock’s death, his widow Lucy Brock commissioned a roadway along the centre-line of the length of the lot parcel.
-This road, built in 1850, is today known as Brock Avenue.
+This road, built in 1850, is known today as Brock Avenue.
 The Development continued into the 1850s with the rail line built along the lake and a train station at the intersection of Springhurst and Jameson Avenues.

 The addition of these new streets transformed Parkdale from a quiet rural settlement into a small incorporated village.
 By 1883, Parkdale’s population doubled in size and the corporate seal of the town of Parkdale was created in 1886, as seen above.